Supporting economic development

 All these funds are managed by the EU countries themselves, by means of partnership agreements.

-Each country prepares an agreement, in collaboration with the European Commission, setting out how the funds will be used during the current funding period 2014-20.
+Each country prepared an agreement, in collaboration with the European Commission, setting out how the funds would be used during the funding period 2014-2020.

 Partnership agreements lead to a series of investment programmes channelling the funding to the different regions and projects in policy areas concerned.